Neil Merryweather: Biography

 In 2015, he made a guest appearance on the Volume Three album by Janne Stark's Mountain of Power.
 He sang on the tracks "Hey Serena/Wheel Of Fortune Turning".
-On the album Stark also covered Merryweather's songs "Give It Everything We Got/Kryptonite".
+On the album, Stark also covered Merryweather's songs "Give It Everything We Got/Kryptonite".
 The album was released on Grooveyard Records.
-This spawned further collaboration between them and, in 2016, they started working on an album under the name Merryweather Stark.
+In 2016, they started working on an album under the name Merryweather Stark.
 The album Carved in Rock was released on CD and double vinyl by GMR Music in 2018.